wojciech11/se_software_build_automation_tools/03_exercise/README.md

 2. What are different approaches to address it?

    - How does Python or NodeJS solve it?
-   - Linux distributions, e.g., dep or rpm?
+   - Linux distributions, e.g., deb or rpm?
 What is `snap` and what the difference is?
    - How did we address it on the cloud?
    - What did Docker bring to the table?